Taking physics to the masses

 Since 2014, our researchers have also trained over 1,600 teachers and PGCE students with these astronomy resources at over 30 events across the UK.

 The key to engaging children with physics as early as possible is to put them in an environment with fun, challenging, and immersive resources, alongside teachers and role models who are passionate about the subject, according Professor Gomez.

 When you have these things in place, the chance of igniting a passion for the subject is much more likely.

 “It is surprising where this spark can sometimes come from,” says Professor Gomez.
 “During my A levels, it was actually a maths teacher who gave me a book about astronomy, and I remember reading all about black holes, and thinking to myself, I have no idea what a black hole is, but it sounds pretty cool.

 “So, I read this book all about how scientists have a story behind what they’re doing, and decided it was something I wanted to do myself.
 It wasn’t long before I completely fell in love with the subject.”

-She is extremely passionate about combining her research with her outreach activities, and so when an international team including Professor Gomez created the first ever 3D image of a supernova remnant – one of the main sources of cosmic dust – it was a natural fit working with the Smithsonian Institute in the USA to create an online and interactive 3D display of the supernova based on the research.
+She is passionate about combining her research with her outreach activities, so when an international team, including Professor Gomez, created the first ever 3D image of a supernova remnant – one of the main sources of cosmic dust – it was a natural fit to work with the Smithsonian Institute in the USA to create an online and interactive 3D display of the supernova based on the research.

-The Smithsonian Institute reported that the 3D model was showcased to Senators and used across America including in schools and libraries, in STEM outreach programmes for girls, and in exhibits for blind and visually impaired people.
+The Smithsonian Institute reported that the 3D model was showcased to Senators and used across the USA, including in schools and libraries, in STEM outreach programmes for girls, and in exhibits for blind and visually impaired people.

 For Professor Gomez, who in 2018 was awarded an MBE for communicating her research to a wide audience, her story is a prime example of how a moment of inspiration can lead to a life-changing decision and the opportunity to inspire others.